KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/organization---codingandcocktails-folder.md

 # Organization: Create a Folder For Coding & Cocktails Work

+{% hint style='info' %}
-> We use the terms `Folder` and `Directory` interchangably.
+We use the terms `Folder` and `Directory` interchangably.
 They mean the same thing

->Your home directory is typically `/users/yourname` on a mac or `C:/Users/yourname` on a windows machine
+Your home directory is typically `/users/yourname` on a mac or `C:/Users/yourname` on a windows machine
+{% endhint %}

 Create a folder in your home directory called `CodingAndCocktails` We’ll create folders here for our different projects throughout the year.